garyhurtz/S3Loader/README.md

 By default, the S3Loader raises TemplateNotFound if the template cannot be found in either the cache or S3.
 Override on_template_not_found to change this behavior, for example it may make sense to return an error template.

+## Clearing the cache
+The S3Loader supports manual cache-clearing via the *clear* method.
+If a Flask app, this can be accessed during a request via app.jinja_loader.clear() (for example using Flask-Script or via a request handler).